-- Module as fixed effect (different modules have different average marks) - Program as fixed effect (the average marks in the 4-year and 5-year programs differ) - Module.Program as fixed effect (the differences between 4-year and 5-year programs differ for different modules) - Student as random effect (students differ in their average module mark, but more importantly, they also differ greatly in the variance of their marks and ...)
+- Module as fixed effect (different modules have different average marks) - Program as fixed effect (the average marks in the 4-year and 5-year programs differ) - Module.Program as fixed effect (the differences between 4-year and 5-year programs differ for different modules) - Student as random effect (students differ in their average module mark) - Students may also differ greatly in the variance of their marks and thus we could incorporate a student effect in the variance model. - It may also make sense to compare different versions of the model to be more confident about our conclusions.